ewallace/Ssd1_CRACanalysis_2020/README.md

 This repository concentrates on analysis of CRAC data measuring the RNA-binding of yeast [Ssd1/YDR293C](https://www.yeastgenome.org/locus/S000002701), 2020.
 The raw CRAC sequencing data is archived on Gene Expression Omnibus, accession [GSE159835](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE159835).

-Please address questions to Edward.Wallace@ed.ac.uk.
+Please address questions to Edward.Wallace@ed.ac.uk, at [the Wallace lab, University of Edinburgh](https://ewallace.github.io/).

 Structural data is available on PDB, not here.